Oluchiedeh/Create-EC2-Instance/README.md

 # How to create an EC2 Instance

+GOALS:
-Basic steps on how to create an EC2 instances on AWS.
+1. How to create an EC2 Instance.
+2. How to SSH into your instance.

+# Instance creation on AWS.